Ushuaia: Fin del Mundo

 We made it!
-With Argentinean/Chilean passport stamp number 12 and 13 we finally reached Fin del mundo, end of the world, Ushuaia.
+With Argentinean/Chilean passport stamp numbers 12 and 13, we finally reached the end of the world, Ushuaia (map).
 We doubled our travel time along the way, but hey, who’s counting?
 With Walter struggling and refusing here and there, there were times where we weren’t sure we would make it, but once we passed those big Ushuaia gates it was time to celebrate.
 Definitely a milestone for good old Walter!
-For the leftovers of Team Seduction (we lost an American along the way) it was another reason to open a bottle of wine or two.. three..
+For the leftovers of Team Seduction (we lost an American along the way), it was another reason to open a bottle of wine or two, maybe three.

-Arriving there with the sun setting over the ocean and the cargo ships packing up for Antartica we got charmed by this little town right away.
-For a second we all got tempted to actually board on one of those ships leaving to the ultimate end of the world, but finding a hut for six wasn’t that easy unfortunately.
+Arriving there with the sun setting over the ocean and the cargo ships packing up for Antarctica we got charmed by this little town right away.
+For a second we all got tempted to actually board on one of those ships leaving to the ultimate end of the world, but finding a hut for six wasn’t that easy, unfortunately.
+Nevertheless, we were pretty excited for finally making it to the most Southern tip of South America and couldn’t wait to explore more.

 Celebrations at Tierra del Fuego

-With one more mission in Tierra del Fuego, we cruised along the national park in order to find the King penguins.
-Apparently we were already quite late in season, but after asking around a lot and some ultimate backpacker advices we found these little fellas on a deserted beach in the middle of nowhere.
+With one more mission in Tierra del Fuego, we cruised through the National Park in order to find the King penguins.
+Apparently, we were already quite late in the season.
+After asking around a lot and some ultimate backpacker advice we found these little fellas on a deserted beach in the middle of nowhere.
 Being the only ones on that beach, it almost felt like we were being part of March of the Penguins.
-They seriously are the funniest animals alive..
-I could’ve sat there for hours watching them very persistently walking up and down the beach and the next moment forgetting where they were going.
+They seriously are the funniest animals alive.
+I could’ve sat there for hours watching them very persistently walk up and down the beach and the next moment forget where they were going.

-Our Patagonia trip is nearly coming to an end.
-Unfortunately we are saying goodbye to most of the crew after Ushuaia and it’s just the Aussie and I working our way up the coast back to Buenos Aires.
-We still got about 3000km to go and lots to see along the way, but this goes way too quick!
-Time really flies when you’re having fun..
+Our big Patagonia road trip is nearly coming to an end.
+Unfortunately, we are saying goodbye to most of the crew after Ushuaia and it’s just the Aussie and I working our way up the coast back to Buenos Aires.
+We still got about 3000km to go and lots to see along the way, but this goes way too quickly!
+Time really flies when you’re having fun…

 Marthe